-Tag hesitated and looked at his brother uncertainly.
+Tag hesitated and looked at the vendor.
 Even through the pain, Gareth could tell who the smarter brother was.
 He wondered if he could use that to pit them against each other.

 “Do we?”
 The vendor asked.

 “Yes.
-You see, I have more money, it’s just not with me.
-Let me live, and I’ll reward you.
+I have more money, it’s just not with me.
+Let me live and I’ll reward you.
 But you won’t get any of it if I’m dead.”

 “And how do we know you’re gonna—,”

-The vendor cut off mid-sentence with a gasp and looked down at his chest, the gasp turning to a splutter when he saw the blade sticking out of it.
+The vendor cut off mid-sentence with a gasp and looked down at his chest, the gasp turning to a gurgle when he saw the blade sticking out of it.
 The glint of the blade retracted, a dark stain taking its place.
-Then, a hand wrapped around the side of the man’s head from behind, slamming him sideways into the wall.
+Then, a hand wrapped around the side of the man’s head from behind and slammed him sideways into the wall.
 Gareth flinched at the cracking sound his head made when it hit the brick.

 The newcomer moved so fast Gareth almost couldn’t follow.